Are you Somebody with HIV/AIDS? An Alcohol or Drug Addiction? A Criminal Record?... (Updated 2017)

 HIV/AIDS: Testing, Confidentiality & Discrimination.
 What You Need to Know About New York Law (2018)

 An easy-to-use, comprehensive guide to New York State’s HIV testing, confidentiality, and discrimination laws.
 Updated in 2012, with an additional supplement in 2018, the manual provides a detailed explanation of New York’s HIV testing and privacy law (Article 27-F of the Public Health Law), including its relationship to HIPAA’s federal health privacy rules.
 The manual also reviews federal, state, and New York City anti-discrimination laws that protect people with HIV/AIDS.
 This manual is a must read for health and social service providers in New York who serve people with HIV/AIDS and also a vital resource for individuals affected by the HIV epidemic.

-Employment Rights of People with HIV/AIDS, Viral Hepatitis, and/or Substance Use Disorders (2018)
+Employment Rights of People Living with HIV/AIDS, Viral Hepatitis, and/or Substance Use Disorders (2019)